graphile/worker/website/docs/contributing.md

 sidebar_position: 170
 ---

-We love contributions from the community; but please: if you're planning to do something big, talk to us first.
-Graphile Worker is quite opinionated and prioritises performance over many other things, so there's a risk that we may not want your feature in core, and we don't want you to waste your time!
+We love contributions from the community; but please: if you&apos;re planning to do something big, talk to us first.
+Graphile Worker is quite opinionated and prioritizes performance over many other things, so there&apos;s a risk that we may not want your feature in core, and we don&apos;t want you to waste your time!

 ## Development